Are Physicians Prepared to Face the Lifelong Learning Challenge in an Era of Rapid and Disruptive Change?

 This foundational truth of our profession is my daily pilgrimage, and my life’s journey.
 I see it humbly embodied year after year in my dedicated colleagues.
 I see it in the next generation of physicians who train side by side with me; who return day after day to the bedside in an effort to translate their new knowledge into patient care.
 And for those who know me, it’s an open secret that I often draw my inspiration to be a better doctor from those I work with.

-Sadly, I’ve been forced to realize that our desire to learn in the service of helping others is not an immutable truth.
-Although resilient, it’s one that can be bruised and battered when exposed to the relentless assault of a healthcare system that makes increasing demands on our time, and implements certification requirements that have priorities other than the quality of physician learning.
+Sadly, I’ve also been forced to realize that our desire to learn in the service of helping others is not an immutable truth.
+Although resilient, it’s a desire that can be bruised and battered when exposed to the relentless assault of a healthcare system that makes increasing demands on our time, and implements certification requirements that have priorities other than the quality of physician learning.

 If care isn’t taken, this assault can slowly transform our physician learning experience into one that devolves into simmering resentment — replacing inspiration one checkbox at a time with mandatory learning tasks designed solely for the “maintenance of certification” (MOC).
 When this happens, a basic truth at the heart of our profession is damaged.